-Modern Slavery and Human Trafficking Statement in respect of the financial year ended 31 March 2023.
+Modern Slavery and Human Trafficking Statement in respect of the financial year ended 31 March 2024.

 INTRODUCTION

-It is published in accordance with the Modern Slavery Act 2015 and confirms our continued commitment to preventing modern slavery and human trafficking in the workplace as well as our supply chain, and sets out the steps taken to prevent any form of such practices in our business or indirectly through our supply chain.
-During the year, no material incidents of modern slavery, human trafficking or any violation of human rights were observed or reported on throughout Mediclinic or its subsidiaries (the ‘Group’).
+It is published in accordance with the United Kingdom (‘UK’) Modern Slavery Act 2015 and confirms our continued commitment to preventing child labour, modern slavery and human trafficking in the workplace as well as our supply chain, setting out the steps taken to prevent any form of such practices in our business or indirectly through our supply chain.
+During the year, no incidents of child labour, modern slavery or human trafficking were observed or reported on throughout the Company or Mediclinic and its subsidiaries (referred to as the ‘Mediclinic Group’ and, together with the Company, the ‘Group’).

 BUSINESS OVERVIEW

-Our core purpose is to enhance the quality of life.
+Mediclinic’s core purpose is to enhance the quality of life.

-We are focused on providing specialist-orientated, multidisciplinary services across the continuum of care in such a way that the Group will be regarded as the most respected and trusted provider of healthcare services by all stakeholders in each of its markets.
+We are focused on providing specialist-orientated, multidisciplinary services across the continuum of care in such a way that the Mediclinic Group will be regarded as the most respected and trusted provider of healthcare services by all stakeholders in each of its markets.

 Further information on the Mediclinic business and the Group’s divisions is available here